-- Local community members can provide knowledge on past and present caribou distribution/occupancy. - Community members can provide information on known gathering sites (craters, licks) and on areas where preferred food sources may be found (lichen). - Community members can conduct exploratory flights to search for animal signs. - Local community members can participate as observers in the survey work, or gain experience to do so.
+- Local community members can provide knowledge on past and present caribou distribution/occupancy. - Community members can provide information on known gathering sites (craters, licks) and on areas where preferred food sources may be found (lichen). - Local community members can participate as observers in the survey work, or gain experience to do so.